AlibabaCloudDocs/ecs/intl.en-US/Tag & Resource/Tags/Use OOS to modify a tag value of multiple resources.md

 6. In the **Basic Information** section on the right of the Create Template page, enter a template name in the Template Name field and add tags.

 7. Click the **JSON** tab and write code in the code editor.
-Sample code:
+The following code provides an example:

     ```
     {
-        "Description": "Modify a tag value of multiple resources at a time",
+        "Description": "Modify a tag value for multiple resources",
         "FormatVersion": "OOS-2019-06-01",
         "Parameters": {
             "operateId": {